-All current Regulatory Sets for the account will be listed here.
+All current Regulatory Sets for the account is listed here.

 Create a Regulatory Set

 Use the blue Create New button for a new set.
-A pop-up will prompt a name and Regulatory Type the set may be applied.
+A pop-up prompts a name and Regulatory Type the set may be applied.
 Both of these may be edited later.
-Once saved, it will automatically refresh to the page to edit other values.
+Once saved, it automatically refreshes to the page to edit other values.

 Edit a Regulatory Set

 Click the yellow Edit button to access the set page to change values.
 Any blue text may be selected to edit; use the blue check to save.
 Or select the blue edit pen button next to a value to change.

 When Regulatory Set is already in use / applied to a Trip of a Flight Leg when it is edited, the new values are automatically applied.
 The Trip Feasibility may need to be refreshed to see the new alerts.